-Try to introduce more air into the stove (move lever to the left) through the primary air control on the top right of the stove door, as this air flows down over the glass to help burn off the creosote.
+Try to introduce more air into the stove through the primary air control on the top of the stove door (move lever to left), as this air flows down over the glass to help burn off the creosote.
 For optimum efficiency always use a good quality, dry wood.